-☝️ Automatic follow up sequences is currently in beta and coming soon!
+☝️ We don't have a launch date just yet, automatic followups are still currently in beta.
 If you don't see this option but would like to try it out, please send us a chat using the chat button in the bottom-right corner of this article ⬇️

-Our mail merge tool allows you to send individual personalized emails to contacts in your pipeline or to an imported email list.
+Our Mail Merge tool allows you to send personalized emails to your pipeline contacts or an imported email list.
 Send a single message or schedule an automatic follow-up sequence to increase engagement.

 In this article

 To send a mail merge to contacts in your pipeline:

 Select the boxes that you want to include in the mail merge.
 Then, click the checkbox next to a box name or next to the stage name to select all of the boxes in that stage.

 Click the Mail Merge icon in the pipeline toolbar - it looks like a paper airplane!
 Choose whether you want to create a new mail merge or add these contacts to an existing mail merge.

 View the recipient's list in the right-hand mail merge panel.
 From here, you can:

 Choose to only include starred contacts or a custom contacts column

 Send yourself a preview of the mail merge for a specific contact